 The Midwest’s leading source for commercial real estate news.

-2nd Annual St. Louis Commercial Real Estate Summit
+18th Annual Commercial Real Estate Forecast Conference

 The Midwest is home to plenty of dead or dying shopping malls, indoor ghost towns that once buzzed with families dining at food courts, teens hanging at clothing stores and young couples holding their first dates at multiplex movie theaters.
 What went wrong with these dead malls?
 Why did the shoppers stop coming?

 Lexington and its surrounding areas certainly saw better years than 2010.
 But at the same time, it could have been much worse.
 And many other markets in the Midwest and across the country did suffer through worse years.